Particular/docs.particular.net/samples/azure/performance-tuning-asb/sample.md

 Again there are different permutations of settings that have impact on the combines send & receive throughput.

-## InfiniteReceiver
+## SenderReceiver

-`InfiniteReceiver` is a variation on `Receiver` that does not only receive messages, but it also sends them back to itself to go in an infinite send and receive loop.
+`SenderReceiver` is a variation on `Receiver` that does not only receive messages, but it also sends messages to a destination queue.

 ## Running the sample

  * Run the sender standalone to test send performance, but also to fill up the receive queue.
  * Run the receiver standalone to test receive performance, if the queue empties, just run the sender again.
- * Run the infinite receiver standalone
+ * Run the sender receiver standalone

+## Variations

+### Slow Sender

+Snippet: slow-send-config
+Snippet: slow-send

+### Fast Sender

+Snippet: fast-send-config
+Snippet: fast-send

+### Slow Atomic Receiver

+Snippet: slow-atomic-receiver-config

+### Fast Atomic Receiver

+Snippet: fast-atomic-receiver-config

+### Fast Atomic Sender Receiver

+Snippet: fast-atomic-send-receive-config

+### Slow Non Atomic Receiver

+Snippet: slow-non-atomic-receiver-config

+### Fast Non Atomic Receiver

+Snippet: fast-non-atomic-receiver-config

+### Fast Non Atomic Sender Receiver

+Snippet: fast-non-atomic-sender-receiver-config